Jones Act Injury Compensation Estimator for Tugboat Operators in New York Harbor

 What is the Jones Act Injury Compensation Estimator for Tugboat Operators in New York Harbor?

 The Jones Act is a federal law that allows seamen injured in the course of their employment to seek compensation for their injuries.
 For tugboat operators in New York Harbor, the stakes are particularly high.
 Tugboat operations are inherently dangerous, and injuries can lead to significant financial burdens.
-This estimator is designed to help you gauge the potential compensation you might receive if you've been injured while working on a tugboat.
+This estimator is gauge the potential compensation you might receive if you've been injured while working on a tugboat.
 You need to know the value of your claim to make informed decisions about your next steps, including whether to negotiate a settlement or pursue legal action.

 How to use this calculator